• Hi, my name is

 guided by anti-oppression principles & practices

 Using visuals, audio, and experiential learning, I model risk-taking, authenticity, and dialogic skills to activate participants to engage more deeply with diversity, equity, and social justice in their teams and organizations.
-As a trained intergroup dialogue facilitator, I approach trainings, workshops, and seminars by connecting participants lived experiences with larger equity and inclusion topics.
+As a trained intergroup dialogue facilitator, I approach trainings, workshops, and seminars by connecting participants lived experiences with larger systems.
 Because context is important, nearly all of my work is tailored towards clients' needs.

 training topics